 All your marketing material should uphold your brand visual identity.
 But it’s also important to make each piece look aesthetically pleasing.
 Human beings are visual in nature.

 So between two similar pieces of content, chances are that people will gravitate towards the ones which look more attractive to them.
-I would strongly recommend hiring a graphic designer to create your marketing material, at least the templates.
+I would strongly recommend hiring a graphic designer who can use design tools like Canva or Illustrator to create your marketing material, at least the templates..
 A quick and affordable way to find a freelancer who can create marketing material for you is through Fiverr.
 You can get good quality designs within a week without breaking the bank.

 73. Start simple